Okavango Delta: People

 The Hambukushu, Dceriku, and Wayeyi have traditionally engaged in mixed economies of millet/sorghum agriculture, fishing, hunting, the collection of wild plant foods, and pastoralism.

 The Bugakhwe and ǁanikwhe are Bushmen, who have traditionally practised fishing, hunting, and the collection of wild plant foods; Bugakhwe used both forest and riverine resources, while the ǁanikhwe mostly focused on riverine resources.
 The Hambukushu, Dceriku, and Bugakhwe are present along the Okavango River in Angola and in the Caprivi Strip of Namibia, and small numbers of Hambukushu and Bugakhwe are in Zambia, as well.
 Within the Okavango Delta, over the past 150 years or so, Hambukushu, Dceriku, and Bugakhwe have inhabited the panhandle and the Magwegqana in the northeastern delta. ǁanikhwe have inhabited the panhandle and the area along the Boro River through the delta, as well as the area along the Boteti River.

 The Wayeyi have inhabited the area around Seronga as well as the southern delta around Maun, and a few Wayeyi live in their putative ancestral home in the Caprivi Strip.
 Within the past 20 years many people from all over the Okavango have migrated to Maun, the late 1960s and early 1970s over 4,000 Hambukushu refugees from Angola were settled in the area around Etsha in the western Panhandle.

 The Okavango Delta has been under the political control of the Batawana (a Tswana nation) since the late 18th century.
 Led by the house of Mathiba I, the leader of a Bangwato offshoot, the Batawana established complete control over the delta in the 1850s as the regional ivory trade exploded.
 Most Batawana, however, have traditionally lived on the edges of the delta, due to the threat that the tsetse fly poses to their cattle.
 During a hiatus of some 40 years, the tsetse fly retreated and most Batawana lived in the swamps from 1896 through the late 1930s.
 Since then, the edge of the delta has become increasingly crowded with its growing human and livestock populations.

+Tourism

+The wilderness of the Okavango Delta and its wildlife attracts hundreds of thousands of tourists a year, with the town of Maun serving as a gateway the region.

+Modern safari tourism developed during the late 1960s, when the first modern safari camps were built in the delta.
+Tourism products since expanded include high-end lodge safaris, mobile safaris, self-drive camping, birdwatching, game drives, scenic flights, guided walks, recreational fishing and mokoro canoe excursions.

+Botswana has generally promoted a high-cost, low-volume tourism model in the Okavango region, intended to limit environmental impacts while generating high visitor expenditure.

+A 2014 UNESCO report found there were 2,129 tourist beds in the area.
+In 2017 the delta received 52,638 visitors, of whom 43,363 were international tourists and 9,275 were locals.
+This is a small fraction of the 1 million international tourists Botswana receives annually.